Naoome/BlockchainExample/README.md

 # BlockchainExample
-This is a school Project
+This is a school Project for blockchain code example